Welcome to the home for York College Athletics.

 The Spartans had their second CAC Rookie of the Year in 2014 as freshman Ali Posey earned the award while three other Spartans also earned All-CAC accolades.

 Zinn came to the Spartan program in 2013 after serving the previous three years as the lead assistant coach at Dickinson College including a four-month stint as the acting head coach while the Red Devils were in the midst of a search.

 Zinn was a three-year member of the Lock Haven University field hockey team, missing her sophomore year due to a medical redshirt.
 She helped lead the Eagles to a stellar mark of 54-14 (79.4%) during her career.

 Zinn is very definite in the type of players she has recruited during her time with the Spartans.

 “Accountability is high on my list of what makes a successful team and program,” states Zinn.
 “Players need to hold themselves accountable and they should be able to hold their teammates accountable for what they do both on and off the field.
 Having those types of people will lead us to success.
 I want athletes who are willing to work hard and put in the time to be successful.
 I also want student-athletes who are mentally tough and willing to compete at a high level.”

-Zinn also feels that York is an attractive option for Division III student-athletes.
+Zinn feels that York is an attractive option for Division III student-athletes.

-“We will recruit student-athletes who will make a difference in our program.
+“We recruit student-athletes who will make a difference in our program.
 We want to create a family atmosphere where there is support from the coaching staff and the squad.
 We have great facilities that are some of the best in Division III.
-I feel we can attract a talented group of kids that will enable us to build a successful program.”
+I feel we are very attractive to talented kids who will enable us to build a successful program.”